Klipper3d/klipper/docs/BLTouch.md

 blocked from being extracted.

 However, the BL-Touch may also not be able to calibrate itself anymore.
-This happenes if the screw on its top is in the wrong position, or the magnetic core inside the probe pin has moved.
-If its moved that way up that it sticks to the screw, it may not be able to lower its pin anymore.
-With this behaviour you need to open the screw, pick i.e. a ball-pen and push it gently back in place.
-Re-Insert the pin into the BL-Touch so that it falls into extracted position.
+This happens if the screw on its top is in the wrong position or the magnetic core inside the probe pin has moved.
+If it has moved up so that it sticks to the screw, it may not be able to lower its pin anymore.
+With this behavior you need to open the screw and use a ball-point pen to push it gently back into place.
+Re-Insert the pin into the BL-Touch so that it falls into the extracted position.
 Carefully readjust the headless screw into place.
-You need to find the right position so it is able to lower and raise the pin, and the red light turns on and of.
+You need to find the right position so it is able to lower and raise the pin and the red light turns on and of.
 Use the `reset`, `pin_up` and `pin_down` commands to achieve this.